jvivs/swagger-stuff-for-free/slides/draft.md

 ---v

 Reusing a `swagger-clients` instance?

 SecurityDefinitions seem like they can only be specified on per client, not per operation.

 Define security schemes as securityDefinitions *AND* parameters.

-Notes:
+Note:
 Clients can be reused without fear of polluting user data across requests.

 ---